 A primary focus of the ABO is advocacy and campaigning on behalf of its members, including the publication of briefings and sector statistics.
 We provide advice, guidance and practical resources for members on a range of key issues, and champion the value and role of British orchestras, making the case to UK Government, the devolved administrations and the wider sector.
 We advocate for policies that foster a thriving, accessible and sustainable British orchestral sector.

 The ABO meets regularly during the year with representatives from the Department for Culture, Media and Sport and Arts Council England, and advocates on behalf of its members to other government departments.
-It co-ordinates regular meetings of its Scottish and Welsh members and maintains a dialogue with Creative Scotland, the Scottish Government, and Arts Council of Wales.
+It co-ordinates regular meetings of its Scottish and Welsh members and maintains a dialogue with Creative Scotland, the Scottish Government, Arts Council of Wales and the Arts Council of Northern Ireland.